vpavlenko/study-music/research/nns.md

 Sentences in a natural language are positionally akin to non-metrical improvisation.
 Periods can come after an arbitrary amount of tokens.
 Music, however, is very regular in time.
 Should every note have a metrical position embedding ("fourth beat", "third measure of a formal function") in addition to standard transformer's positional embeddings?

 Should we infer tonic at the tokenization stage and transpose everything to C?
 Not doing that would be disastrous and akin to feeding an English-language transformer equal parts of standard English, its rot13 version and all other alphabet rotations.
+Another analogy: imagine a world in which we notate vowels differently depending on absolute pitch with which they were pronounced by an author of every text.

 ## Single-modal